In California, a felony is any offense that can result in a maximum sentence of over one year in jail.

 If you have been charged with a California “wobbler,” the preliminary hearing judge can reduce a felony case to a misdemeanor.

-If you are “held to answer” on the felony crime, the judge will set another arraignment date and you will be legally required to personally appear in court and might have to post bail to secure release from custody.
+If you are “held to answer” for the felony crime, the judge will set another arraignment date.
+You will be legally required to appear in court personally and might have to post bail to secure release from custody.

 What Are the Penalties?

-The sentencing for a California felony crime include:
+The sentencing for a California felony crime includes:

-Sentencing for a California felony crime include time in a county jail or state prison and a fine up to $10,000.
+Sentencing for a California felony crime includes time in a county jail or state prison and a fine of up to $10,000.

-California felony crime are typically punishable by imprisonment for one of three terms, including:
+California felony crimes are typically punishable by imprisonment for one of three terms, including:

 In some criminal statutes, it will dictate if a sentence can be served in a county jail or California state prison.